jim10564/CS343-Backend/README.md

 It contians metadata related to the API including a version number.

 `src/config.js` contains configuration specific to the implemetnation of the backend.

+`testing/test-runner/package.json` contains the dependencies for the test-runner.
+Again use `./dev npm` to manage them.